Known as: Great Hammerhead Shark, Great Hammerhead.

 Greater hammerheads can live for up to half a century, though most die in their second or third decade if they are not caught by fishermen.

-Hammerhead sharks, like much large ocean fish, have a wide range, and are found in tropical and subtropical waters around the globe.
+Hammerhead sharks, like many large ocean fish, have a wide range and are found in tropical and subtropical waters around the globe.

 Much work remains to be done and the highly migratory nature of the shark makes it difficult for specific nations to provide adequate protection.